oneminch/Notes/CSS.md

 - _Pseudo-elements_ select a certain part of an element rather than the element itself; They typically start with a double colon `::`. e.g. `::first-line`, `::marker`, `::selection`
     - `::before` and `::after` are used along with the `content` property to insert content into documents using CSS.
         - `::before` or `::after` can only be inserted to an element that accepts child elements; it  won't work on elements such as `<img />`, `<video>` and `<input>` (with the exception of `input[type="checkbox"]`).
-        - Inserting strings of text from CSS isn't really something that's done very often on the web however, as it affects [[accessibility]] with some screen readers and might be hard for someone to find and edit in the future.
+        - Inserting strings of text from CSS isn't really something that's done very often on the web however, as it affects [[Accessibility]] with some screen readers and might be hard for someone to find and edit in the future.
         - A more valid use of these pseudo-elements is to insert an icon.
     - [Selector References](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements#reference_section)